 - The ‘A’ measurement of your caravan is usually provided in the owner’s manual.
 However, you can take measurements yourself.
 First, level your caravan.

-- Next, take a length of non-stretch string and run it through your caravan’s awning track – the rail that runs around your caravan from the door side and through which your
+- Next, take a length of non-stretch string and run it through your caravan’s awning track – the rail that runs around your caravan from the door side and through which your awning will be threaded.

 - Each end of the rail should have a string that extends to the ground.
 This is necessary in order to maintain the rail’s exit angle.
 Modern awnings cannot be used with older caravans that do not follow the rail’s underside contours.